lifeBalance/dsa/README.md

 * When mounting host filesystems onto the container, we may face some permission issues if the folders are empty.
 Just throw a dummy file in there and you'll be fine.
 * Another *funny* (it made me lose my shit tbh) thing was mounting the ``src`` not directly on top of the container's home directory, because that way, we're smashing the `~/.local/bin` where all the Jupyter stuff gets installed.
 * Oh, I also added [manim](https://docs.manim.community/en/stable/index.html), because I want to try have some fun creating some videos to explain sorting algorithms (but we'll see).
+* The [nb-js-diagrammers](https://pypi.org/project/nb-js-diagrammers/) is a cool extension that enables magics to use several JavaScript diagram generators (I'm mainly interested in Mermaid, for drawing trees).